sierrajulietromeo/CSP1-manchester-foods/STUDENT_GUIDE.md

 ## All 15 Vulnerabilities to Discover

-This application contains 15 intentional security vulnerabilities organized by severity.
+This application contains 15 intentional security vulnerabilities organised by severity.
 Use this as a checklist for your penetration test.

 ### 🔴 CRITICAL Severity